 39Belgium, the Czech Republic, Denmark, Spain, Italy, Lithuania, Hungary, the Netherlands, Poland, Portugal, Finland, Sweden, and Norway.

 Young drivers are identified as a high-risk population for drug-impaired driving.
 In general, the crash risk of younger drivers is 2-3 times that of adult drivers.42 This, in combination with their higher rates of drug use makes young drivers a greater concern for drug-impaired driving.
-Studies from Canada, the United States, Europe and Australia showed that a much larger proportion of young drivers self-report drug-impaired driving, as compared to national percentages.43
+Studies from Canada, the United States, Europe and Australia showed that a much larger proportion of young drivers self-report drug-impaired driving, as compared to national percentages.
+Specifically, results from a Canadian student drug use survey demonstrated that out of those that had used cannabis, one in five students reported having driven after cannabis use.
+43

 Drug users are also considered a high-risk population as a considerably large percentage of drug users and nightclub/rave attendees in Canada, the United Kingdom and Australia reported drug-impaired driving frequently in the previous year.
 Of concern, they also reported intention to engage in the behaviour again.
 In general, permissive attitudes were held by drug users and nightclub/rave attendees towards drug-impaired driving.44

-Results of the Road Safety Monitor: 2015, conducted by TIRF, revealed that the majority of Canadian drivers (63.3%) agreed that drug-impaired driving was a very or extremely serious road safety issue.
-However, 36.7% felt that it was not an issue or only posed a lesser problem for traffic safety.
-A significantly larger percentage of female drivers (67.2%) agreed drugged-driving was a very or extremely serious issue as compared to male drivers (58.9%).
-A larger percentage of drivers aged 65 and older (77%) and drivers between 45 and 64 (63.1%) agreed it was a very or extremely serious issue as compared to younger drivers.45 Public opinion surveys in the United States, and Europe reported similar results, such that the majority of respondents agreed that drug-impaired driving was a serious road safety issue.
+Results of the Road Safety Monitor: 2017, conducted by TIRF, revealed that the majority of Canadian drivers (70.4%) agreed that drug-impaired driving was a very or extremely serious road safety issue.
+However, 29.6% felt that it was not an issue or only posed a lesser problem for traffic safety.
+A larger percentage of female drivers (71.6%) agreed drugged driving was a very or extremely serious issue as compared to male drivers (69.1%).
+A larger percentage of drivers aged 65 and older (83.2%) and drivers between 16 and 24 (78.9%) agreed it was a very or extremely serious issue as compared to younger drivers.45 Public opinion surveys in the United States and Europe reported similar results, such that the majority of respondents agreed that drug-impaired driving was a serious road safety issue.
 46

 Awareness of laws and penalties related to drug-impaired driving was measured by a public opinion survey conducted by CCMTA.
 It showed that 85% of Canadians were aware that drug-impaired driving was a criminal offence.
 However, knowledge of drug-impaired driving laws was greatest among those aged 16 to 19 (92%) and lowest among those aged 65 and older (77%).
 A larger percentage of men (90%) were aware that drug-impaired driving was an offence in the Criminal Code as compared to women (79%).